Who should buy the Air Jordan 2 Retro

 Just Don x Air Jordan 2 Retro-Beach

 The Beach colorway is the second in the Just Don x Air Jordan 2 Retro series.
 It was released in a limited number a year after the all blue colorway at a whopping $650.
 Don C created a connection between luxury fashion caps and signature footwear.
-The shoe model is originally crafted in Italy using the finest materials with a quilted leather.
+The shoe model is originally crafted in Italy using the finest materials with quilted leather.

 Air Jordan 2 Radio Raheem

-The Radio Raheem colorway is the product a collaboration between the Jordan brand and Spike Lee.
+The Radio Raheem colorway is the product collaboration between the Jordan brand and Spike Lee.
 The colorway is obtained from the “Do The Right Thing” movie directed by Lee.
 It is a black pair with fire pink, photo blue, and atomic orange eyelets.
 It comes with a white midsole and outsole, and photo blue accents on some areas.
 It was released on January 9, 2016 at $190.

 Other Colorways of the Air Jordan 2 Retro

 White/Red.
 This delicate and simple white and red colorway was released in 1987 at $100.